-11.2 The generality of the solution
+10.2 The Generality of the Solution

-As far we could tell, there is nothing in the nature of the solution that is specific to AD, or indeed the military environment.
+As far we could tell there is nothing in the nature of the solution that is specific to AD.
 It should be possible to apply the approach to any domain where there are a significant number of legacy systems that need to be integrated.
 The team have been involved in using elements of the solution in a variety of projects, so have confidence in it working elsewhere, it would be interesting to see how generally the specific PACE and SIE solutions developed here could be applied.

-11.3 Coding reduction impact of the general patterns in the ontology
+10.3 Coding Reduction Impact of the General Patterns in the Ontology

 One of the software engineering benefits of the BORO ontological analysis is the identification of general patterns.
-Several members of the development team noted that this led to a significant reduction in code29.
+Several members of the development team noted that this led to a significant reduction in code.
 Further work could be done to confirm that this happens and investigate how this works, the factors that affect it and the potential scale of reduction.